meng-ucalgary/seng-637-assignment-2/Assignment2-ReportTemplate.md

 ## Video demo

-Link to the video demonstration of testing is _TBA_.
+Link to the video demonstration of testing is [here](https://youtu.be/gPVR7DnBnlg).

 ## Detailed description of unit test strategy